Senior Director, Used Fuel and Decommissioning Nuclear Energy Institute

 You’re saying the industry today is looking at new opportunities, new possibilities, making this work better.
 Tell me a bit more about that.

 Rod McCullum (05:35):

 The first nuclear reactors were designed to be cooled by water to drive steam turbines, just like every other thermal power plant.
 You heat up water.
 You make steam drive turbines.
 That’s cause how we knew how to build power plants.
-Well, it turns out that maybe when you’re talking about how neutrons move around inside a reactor, when you’re talking about how steam interacts with the materials that we put around nuclear fuel in a reactor, and I’m not taking you over towards what happened at Fukushima and what happened at three mile Island, you know, maybe water cools.
-So you’ve, you’ve got some molten salt designs, sodium designs, you’ve got different gas cooled designs, different types of fuels, even in the existing fleet.
-We are now innovating and putting in what we call accident tolerant fuels, which have different coatings, different claddings and can really up the game of the existing reactors, both in terms of safety and in being able to, to produce more power.
+Well, it turns out that maybe when you’re talking about how neutrons move around inside a reactor when you’re talking about how steam interacts with the materials that we put around nuclear fuel in a reactor, and I’m not taking you over towards what happened at Fukushima and what happened at Three Mile Island, you know, maybe water cools.
+So you’ve, you’ve got some molten salt designs, sodium designs, you’ve got different gas-cooled designs, different types of fuels, even in the existing fleet.
+We are now innovating and putting in what we call accident tolerant fuels, which have different coatings, different cladding, and can really up the game of the existing reactors, both in terms of safety and in being able to, to produce more power.
 In 2018, we had our best year ever.
-We generated more nuclear, carbon free energy than the industry ever had.
+We generated more nuclear, carbon-free energy than the industry ever had.
 Only 97 reactors.
 We had as many as 104, and we’re going to up the gain on those existing reactors.
 But we also, we’re looking at the next fleet and it gets down to the reputational damage.
 How do we address that?

 David Hoffman (06:49):